August 29, 2017

 - Illegal gambling

-- Fraud by banks, savings and loans and other financial institutions
+- Fraud by banks, savings and loans and other financial institution

 Invariably, these matters are complex.
 They require sophisticated analysis of voluminous amounts of dense financial information.
 At Brown, PC, this is our area of focus.
 If you are under IRS investigation, do not hesitate to enlist us to help protect your rights against the power of the federal government.